-For instance, the credential to practice art therapy is the art therapist registered, or ATR, according to the standards of the American Art Therapy Association (AATA).
-The ATR can be attained upon graduation from an AATA-approved art therapy program for qualifying students who have completed 1,000 supervised hours practicing art therapy directly for clients during the course of their program35.
+One credential to practice art therapy is the Art Therapist Registered, or ATR, administered by the American Art Therapy Association (AATA).
+The ATR can be attained upon graduation from an AATA-approved art therapy program for qualifying students who have completed 1,000 supervised hours practicing art therapy directly for clients during the course of their program.

 Once you have acquired an ATR credential, qualifying students may be eligible to take an exam to earn board certification, or BC.
-The combination of these two credentials is one of the highest qualifications for an art therapist.
-The ATR and the BC are granted by the Art Therapy Credentials Board (ATCB)36.
+The ATR and the BC are granted by the Art Therapy Credentials Board (ATCB).

-If you intend to teach art or art therapy with your graduate degree, you will need teacher licensing and certification for the state in which you intend to teach39.
+If you intend to teach art or art therapy with your graduate degree, you may need teacher licensing and certification for the state in which you intend to teach.

 To enhance your career after graduation, you may want to look into acquiring a counseling license.
-A licensed counselor may be able to qualify for a wider variety of careers since it is less specific than licensed art therapy, but a caveat could be that your career may involve less art therapy than you anticipated or hoped, depending on the career40.
+A licensed counselor may be able to qualify for a wider variety of careers since it is less specific than licensed art therapy.
+One caveat could be that your career may involve less art therapy than you anticipated or hoped, depending on your role and practice type.

 Find Online Art Therapy Masters ProgramsBegin your search for online masters in art therapy programs right here on GradSchools.com.
 First, review the sponsored program listings here.
 Then click on the names of any programs you think you might be interested in to read more and get in touch!
 Then request information and apply!